All Episodes

 I mean, yeah, go ahead.

-And I personally think that they didn't want to put up a stronger candidate because they know that America is happy with Donald Trump, and everybody in the regular world that doesn't have time to riot and protest and burn things down, you know, on the taxpayers' dime is at work and they just want to do three things, which is protect their kids, put a roof over their heads, put food on the table.
+And I personally think that they didn't want to put up a stronger candidate because they know that America is happy with Donald Trump and everybody in the regular world that doesn't have time to riot and protest and burn things down, you know, on the taxpayer's dime is at work and they just want to do three things, which is protect their kids, put a roof over their heads, put food on the table.

-I want to remind me.
+I want to remind you that you are.

-You got a lot of ground to make up for a Republican to win, you have to run the table.
+For a Republican to win, you have to run the table.

 You've got to win Florida.

-We all know Florida's always hard.
+We all know Florida is always hard.

 You've got to win Georgia.

-You gotta win North Carolina.
+You've got to win North Carolina.

-That they they make me a little nervous.
+They make me a little nervous.

 No Republican has ever become president without Ohio.

-Uh you've you've got to win Iowa.
+You've got to win Iowa.

 I really need Arizona in the win column.